 “We don’t need giant personalities to transform companies.
 We need leaders who build not their own egos but the institutions they run.” – Susan Cain

-Introspective, reserved,and calm.
+Introspective, reserved, and calm.
 These are not the first things that come to mind when we imagine a successful leader.
-Perhaps this is why introverts are not usually considered as great leaders.
+Perhaps this is why introverts are not usually considered great leaders.

-How can someone who is shy and quiet successfully lead an organisation, guide a team of talented individuals, inspire them, share ideas openly with others and network with other prominent leaders?
+How can someone who is shy and quiet successfully lead an organization, guide a team of talented individuals, inspire them, share ideas openly with others, and network with other prominent leaders?
 How can an introvert be a leader?
 Why can’t we see introverts as leaders?

 Myth: “Only extroverts make great leaders”

 “There’s zero correlation between being the best talker and having the best ideas.” – Susan Cain